The jira:entityProperty module requests that fields of an entity property are indexed by Jira to make the fields available to query in JQL.

 |

 This module can also be declared as a dynamic module.
-However, this capability is currently only available as part of Forge’s Early Access Program (EAP).
+However, this capability is currently available as a Forge preview feature.

 For more details, see Dynamic Modules.